h15200/notes/system-design.md

 if it's stored in memory, a server outage will not keep that info

 solution: store the queue in a database, each server sends a NOTIFIER a heartbeat every 10 seconds.
 If a server dies, the notifier consults the db and reroutes unfinished tasks to another server.

-### Proxies

-A proxy server is a piece of hardware/software that sits between the client and the server.
-It receives requests from clients and relays them to the back end servers over the internet..
-Typically, proxies are used to filter or log requests, block sites, provide anonimity.
-Its cache can also serve a lot of requests

-### Reverse Proxies

-Sits between the internet and the back-end-server.
-Used for load balancing, web acceleration via transforming requests (adding/removing headers, encrypting/decrypting, or compression), and adding additional security for your back end serverse.
-Like proxies, can serve requests from its own cache as well.

 ### Databases